 The Tea Lady

 My dream woman.
-If I lived in Luang Prabang, my chosen profession would be to be the Tea Lady. she's such a boss.
-She must be one of the most adored woman of this town. her imaginative array of sweet liquids she serves up for the masses every day, without fail.
-Come afternoon the line builds quick. it's like an event. and the best part is watching people choose their combos, as you plot out yours for the day. i always mixed it up. don't feel guilty about spending some daily quality time in the tea lady's hang out spot.
+If I lived in Luang Prabang, my chosen profession would be to be the Tea Lady.
+She must be one of the most adored woman of this town.
+Her imaginative array of sweet liquids she serves up for the masses every day, without fail.
+Come afternoon the line builds quick.
+It's like an event.
+And the best part is watching people choose their combos, as you plot out yours for the day.
+I always mixed it up.
+Don't feel guilty about spending some daily quality time in the tea lady's hang out spot.

 Tried and true combos: Red tea and fresh lime juice (borrowed this one from a local), coconut milk and mango, classic thai iced tea.
 You really can't go wrong.

-this is yummy, all-natural sugar cane juice you'll sometimes find them selling & churning out on the side of the road.
+This yummy, all-natural sugar cane juice you'll sometimes find churning out on the side of the road.